Upselling: Overlap with cross-selling and add-on sales

-As told in the Journal of Relationship marketing by Kamatura Wagner cross-selling is valuable selling technique used by salespeople to increase the sale by transforming single product buyers to multi-product buyers.
+As told in the Journal of Relationship marketing by Kamatura Wagner Cross-selling is a technique used by salespeople to increase the sale by transforming single product buyers to multi-product buyers.
 Cross-selling is a technique by which the seller will attempt to increase the value of a sale by suggesting an accompanying product.
 Suggesting related products or services to a customer who is considering buying something.
-Cross-selling is mostly seen in restaurants or fast food joints, the terms “would you like fries with that?” or “would you like to up-size your order?” are examples of the cross-selling technique.
+Cross-selling is mostly seen in restaurants or fast food joints, the terms "would you like fries with that?" or "would you like to up-size your order?" are examples of the cross-selling technique.
 Cross-selling can be most effective when a customer is requiring assistance – where they come to the seller for the purpose of cross-selling.
 Since the customer has initiated the sale, the mindset would have already been on the firm and its products.
 This would make it easier for the salesperson to conduct the technique and have it be successful.

 An example of an over the phone cross-sell could be that a customer has just switched banks and is getting her account set up with her new bank.
 After the account is created the bank teller would offer her the cross-sell of signing up to their internet banking app that would allow her to access her account details and pay her accounts online.
 If cross-selling is properly done, it will be viewed as a service, rather than a sales pitch.
 A downside to cross-selling can be seen as the same as that of upselling.
-This main drawback is known as “over-touching” the customer which in simpler terms means, giving too many cross-selling options can result in the customer ignoring the efforts given and can desensitize the customer to future cross-selling offers.
+This main drawback is known as "over-touching" the customer which in simpler terms means, giving too many cross-selling options can result in the customer ignoring the efforts given and can desensitize the customer to future cross-selling offers.